 IQ Motion Control, a 2018 graduate of the HAX program, announced today the launch of their newest line of servo motors, the Fortiq BLS42.
-The ultra compact high performance servo motors offer performance benefits of high end industrial servos at a greatly reduced cost, and have wide ranging applications across 3D printing, CNC machining, robotics, and conveyor systems.
+The ultra compact high performance servo motors offer the performance benefits of high-end industrial servos at a greatly reduced cost, and have wide ranging applications across 3D printing, CNC machining, robotics, and conveyor systems.

 The new line of servos boasts impressive qualifications: